Unbound Gravel

-Unbound Gravel, formerly known as the Dirty Kanza, is an event comprising gravel racing covering various distances held annually during the late spring on rural roads in the Flint Hills region of the Great Plains around Emporia, Kansas, United States.
-The race's organizers refer to the 200 mi race as the "World's Premiere Gravel Grinder", and ranked as one of the top gravel bike races.
+Unbound Gravel, formerly known as the Dirty Kanza, is a gravel racing event held annually on rural roads in the Flint Hills region of the Great Plains around Emporia, Kansas, United States.
+The event is typically held in the late spring and consists of multiple races with lengths varying from 25 mi up to 350 mi.
+The event's organizers refer to the 200 mi race as the "World's Premiere Gravel Grinder", and it is ranked as one of the top gravel bike races in the world.
 In 2024, there were approximately 5,000 registered riders across all races.
+In 2026, the event was held May 28 to 31.

 Course

 Starting and ending in Emporia, the routes runs along rural roads in the Flint Hills of east-central Kansas.
 The course route varies each year, and can change directions from year to year (north or south route) from Emporia.
-In some years the temperature on the route has exceeded 100 F in the afternoon, while other years have seen rain or hail, and severe weather is possible in Kansas.
+In some years the temperature on the route has exceeded 100 F in the afternoon, while other years have seen severe weather including rain and hail.
 It is not uncommon for rain to occur before or during the race causing some dirt roads to turn into "mud roads".

-There are checkpoints spaced about 50 miles apart for longer races, and riders must carry water and food, as well as fix their own tires and bikes.
-If riders receive outside support at any location other than official checkpoints it will result in immediate disqualification.
+There are support checkpoints spaced about 50 miles apart for longer races.
+Riders must carry their own food and water, as well as fix their own tires and bikes.
+If riders receive outside support at any location other than official checkpoints, it will result in immediate disqualification.
 Riders may assist other riders by any means and at any time.

 Events

-Originally, the event was started as a 200 mi mile race, but over the years additional lengths have been added to encourage more riders to give it a chance.
-Though the name of the race distances are rounded off to nice numerical values, the actual distance of each race is slightly different.
+The event started as a single 200 mi race, but has expanded to include multiple races of various distances to encourage more riders to participate.
+Though the names of the race distances are rounded off to numerical values, the actual distance varies slightly based on the specific course chosen for the year.

 The event consists of the following races: